JhZhang-1999/Rcvxclustr/README.md

 In a convex clustering problem, the input is a data matrix *X* of dimention *n*&times;*p*, with *n* is the number of samples and *p* the number of features.
 Convex clustering algorithm estimates a centroid matrix *U* of the same size as *X*, with *X<sub>i</sub>* and *X<sub>j</sub>* if and only if *U<sub>i</sub>=U<sub>j</sub>*.

-This proposed algorithm is a modified version of that proposed by [Chi and Lange (2015)](https://arxiv.org/abs/1304.0499), implemented in package `cvxcluster`.
+This proposed algorithm is a modified version of that proposed by [Chi and Lange (2015)](https://arxiv.org/abs/1304.0499), implemented in package `cvxclustr`.
 The two packages are compared in [this paper](https://arxiv.org/abs/1906.09581v2) and can be reproduced.

 ### Installation